Our Team

 Programs at REACH are also possible through our Zankel/Milman Fellows.

-Meet our 2024-2025 cohort of Zankel & Millman fellows.
+Meet our 2025-2026 cohort of Zankel & Milman fellows.

 My name is Madeleine Balliette and I am a graduate student in Education Policy at TC.
 Before starting at TC, I was a second grade teacher for 2 years in Nashville, TN.
 My favorite part about working with kids was seeing them grow socially, emotionally, and academically.
 I look forward to building relationships with more students through REACH and impacting their lives for the better.

-My name is Sofia Suarez, and I am a second-year masters student in the School Psychology program.
-I pursued graduate studies in education in order to gain the knowledge, expertise, and skillset to be a resource for my community.
-I believe that every child is inherently entitled to a positive and safe environment inside and outside school, and that each student should be provided with the supports they need to learn, grow, and flourish.
+My name is Sofia Suarez, and this is my second year in the REACH program.
+I pursued graduate studies in School Psychology in order to gain the knowledge and skills to be a resource for my community.
+I believe that every child is inherently entitled to a positive and safe environment inside and outside school, and that each student should be provided with the support they need to learn, grow, and flourish.
 I also strongly believe in students' ideas, thoughts, and talents - there is so much to learn from them.
 I am driven by these beliefs in the various capacities in which I work with students and their families.
 I am motivated to learn from everyone at the REACH schools, and to further develop my skills guided by experts in the field.

-Yeena is a master’s student at Teachers College, Columbia University studying school psychology.
+Yeena is a doctoral student at Teachers College, Columbia University studying school psychology.
 She is dedicated to fostering environments where children can thrive socially, emotionally, and academically.
 She is particularly committed to working with BIPOC and historically minoritized youth and addressing aggregate as well as systemic barriers to equitable mental health and educational access.
 She has previously served as a Kindergarten teacher in Baltimore City.